undergrad-partner-school

 Retention Rate

-As reported in 2023, the freshman retention rate for Amherst College was 95.33%, which is an outstanding retention rate only the most prestigious institutions achieve.
+The freshman retention rate for Amherst College was 97.34% in 2025, which is an outstanding retention rate only the most prestigious institutions have.

-The graduation rate is another indicator to take into account.
-This rate shows how many students complete their degrees in a certain number of years.
-The six-year graduation rate at this school is 92%, which is considered an above-average graduation rate.
+Another important metric to consider is the graduation rate.
+This rate indicates how many students finish their degrees within a certain timeframe.
+This academic institution has the six-year graduation rate of 94%, which is considered an above-average graduation rate.

 Student Body

 It is never easy to figure out which school is the perfect match for you.
-Knowing more about the student population can help you get a better understanding of the school's culture and life.
+Gaining a better insight into a school's student body helps you learn more about its culture and life.

 Main Student Body